guywine/ATAC_ItaGuy/README.md

 ## done
+* zscore all columns?
+Or does the negative screws it up?
+    * plot groups to see if normalized (highly, lowly, ...)

 - fix bootstrap bug and look at "hrde-1 nearbys upstream"

 - Make it possible to remove a replicate (for all plots)